 These penalties, while obviously severe, are still comparatively minor compared to the financial burden you might encounter if you are in an accident while uninsured.
 Having to cover the costs of an accident entirely out of pocket can be a heavy burden for anyone, and so it is always a good idea to make sure that your insurance is in order and up to date annually.

-The penalties for leaving the scene of a Car Accident in the State of Idaho are steep, and are one of the many reasons that you should report them and remain until the police have arrived to file their reports, even if you’re in a hurry or feel like the accident might not be that big of a deal.
+The penalties for leaving the scene of a vehicle accident are steep, and are one of the many reasons that you should report them and remain until the police have arrived to file their reports, even if you’re in a hurry or feel like the accident might not be that big of a deal.

 The penalties for being found guilty of leaving the scene of an accident include: